nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

+* remember that I changed the ecosystem size
+* experiment with number of background threads and/or thread priorities in PetriDishApp for smoother animation at the cost of lower speed

 ##Self-Regulating Ecosystem
 * Elements in environment
 * Narjillos produce a molecule (based on visible body qualities - metabolic rate?)